Hints and tips for Novosibirsk

 The years of Big Brother watching us still influence how people behave and interact.
 You will find that some people (especially older) are not open and friendly to ‘strangers’, so it might take some time for them to develop trust and be more open.

 People also have a tendency to behave in a ‘stronger’ way – you’ll hear ‘thank you’ or ‘sorry’ much less often than in the West.
 Also smiles are not very common on the streets.
 Don’t be surprised if you get a stony look from a supermarket cashier.
-This is just local thing, we actually hate that and we love smiles, but well, Russia is changing slowly on that.
+This is just local thing, we as a team actually dislike that trend and we love smiles, but well, Russia is changing slowly on that.

-And the last bit on volume of voice.
+And the last bit on volume of voice (and a special note to Chinese visitors, sorry!).
 You will notice that local people try to speak less loudly in public places comparing to the West.
 This is sort of habit of respecting the others who is not interested in your conversation and general preference to quietness than to noise.
 General rule – the closer is the distance between people, the lower the volume should be.
 So don’t talk with full volume on while in a bus, metro, eating place etc.

 Novosibirsk is quite large city, so using taxis might be expensive.
 The good thing is that you’re not limited to official taxis and you can also just wave your hand standing on the road and some driver with ‘entrepreneurial spirit’ will pick you up shortly, or most of such drivers usually sit in their cars around popular spots.
 General guidelines for bargaining with drivers – short distances (equal to 20 minutes walk or one-two stations by underground) – 100-150 Roubles.
 Longer distance – 150-250 Roubles.
 From/to airport – 500-800 Roubles.
 This all depends on the car, drivers mood and availability of other options.